-Goodwill pertains to the goodwill recognized upon PLC's acquisition of controlling interest in POSC through the pooling method in 2015.
-The increase in goodwill is due to the additional goodwill recognized in 2017 upon LCC's consolidation
+Goodwill pertains to the goodwill recognized upon acquisition of controlling interest in POSC through the pooling method in 2015.

 Total Liabilities

 PLCs total liabilities increased by P166.8 million or 30% as at December 31, 2016 from total liabilities of Php552.7 million as at December 31, 2015.
 The increase is due mostly to the increase in trade and other payables related to POSC's operations as well as increased service fees related to the increase in gaming share revenue from City of Dreams Manila.